 - In January 2005, LG Electronics’ Whisen Air Conditioner was ranked No. 1 in the world for five consecutive years

-- In October 2004, LG Household & Health Care’s “Bamboo Salt Toothpaste” won the award for “Best Korean Toothpaste” by People’s Daily of China
+- In October 2004, LG Household & Health Care’s “Bamboo Salt Toothpaste” won the award for “Best Korean Toothpaste” in People’s Daily of China

 - In June 2004, LG Electronics was selected as “World’s Best IT Company” by Business Week

-- LG aims to create the values needed by society through constant interaction
+- LG Corp. aims to create the values needed by society through constant interaction

 - Nourishment of partner companies